Second person dies of coronavirus in France

 France is on high alert after neighbouring northern Italy became a new front in the global fight to contain the outbreak.

-The total number of registered coronavirus cases in France now stands at 17.
+The total number of registered coronavirus cases in France now stands at 18, Health ministry director Jerome Salomon said during a press conference, stressing that, in addition to the two dead, 12 were cured and four still hospitalised.

 The mayor of Nice said he was cancelling Saturday’s carnival finale in the Riviera city, which lies near the border with Italy, due to the outbreak in Europe.

 In the central city of Beaune, a group of Chinese tourists were confined for several hours in their hotel after a member of their party who lived in Hong Kong died suddenly on Tuesday evening.
 They were released after a coronavirus test on the dead person proved negative.